ganeti/ganeti/man/gnt-instance.rst

 Note that since this operation is done via data copy, it will take a long time for big disks (similar to replace-disks for a drbd instance).

+The ``--compress`` option is used to specify which compression mode is used during the move.
+Valid values are 'none' (the default) and 'gzip'.

 The ``--shutdown-timeout`` is used to specify how much time to wait before forcing the shutdown (e.g. ``xm destroy`` in XEN, killing the